JulianKnodt/pars3d/readme.md

 importer and exporter for a single file format.
 This was inspired by intermediate representations (IRs) in compilers which allow for performing certain tasks more easily.

+The one downside is that now there is more code to maintain.
+I believe this trade-off is worth it though.

 ![VRML](https://web.archive.org/web/20000929035521/http://www.geocities.com:80/SiliconValley/4944/VRML.gif)